AsmaKhanCodes/swiftly/README.md

 6. Manually compare prices, availability, and response times across scattered chat threads.
 7. Repeat until finding a suitable company.

 This wastes time, creates friction, and makes price comparison impractical.
 Customers often settle for the first company that replies rather than the best option.
+Small courier companies struggle to get discovered because there is no central directory.

+---

 ## Solution